ddadaal/ddadaal.me/README.md

 # **After build**, serve the production build locally
 yarn serve

-# Update dependencies with npm-check-updates & install dependencies from Taobao
+# Update dependencies with npm-check-updates and update the package.json
 yarn upddep
 ```